LlamaEdge/sd-api-server/examples/flux.md

   ```

   > `sd-api-server` will use `8080` port by default.
 You can change the port by adding `--port <port>`.

+  **To start server with LoRA model**, you can refer to the following command.

+  Assume that the [LoRA models](https://huggingface.co/XLabs-AI/flux-lora-collection/tree/main) are located in the `lora-models` sub-directory of the current directory:

+    ```bash
+    wasmedge --dir .:. sd-api-server.wasm \
+      --dir lora-models:lora-models \
+      --model-name flux1-schnell \
+      --diffusion-model flux1-schnell-Q8_0.gguf \
+      --vae ae-f16.gguf \
+      --clip-l clip_l-Q8_0.gguf \
+      --t5xxl t5xxl-Q2_K.gguf \
+      --lora-model-dir lora-models
+    ```

 ## Usage